-It’s been almost two years since Covid-19 turned the world on its head.
+It’s been almost four years since Covid-19 turned the world on its head.
 As the pandemic rages on, the prevalence of mental health challenges continues to increase.
 So it is no shock that many Americans are dealing with mental health issues.
-If you’re struggling to feel happy and productive, a self-care routine can increase your energy, lower stress, and improve your mental well-being.
+If you’re struggling to feel happy and productive, a self-care routine can increase your energy, lower stress, and improve your mental well-being .

 Self-care is a trendy term you’ve probably heard before, and it simply means spending time physically, mentally, or spiritually taking care of yourself.
 Although self-care is easy to grasp, it can be harder to implement.

-When you’re used to putting work, family, and friends before your own needs, taking time for your well-being can seem foreign.
-The following five steps will help you create the ultimate self-care routine to help you feel your best in 2022.
+When you’re used to putting work or a loved one before your own needs, taking time for your well-being can seem foreign.
+The following five steps will help you create the ultimate self-care routine to help you feel your best in 2024.

 1. Try Time Blocking

 From a growing inbox to unplanned Zoom meetings, it’s easy to feel as though you’ve lost control of your schedule.
 Although implementing time management can feel like another chore, it’s a game-changer for your mental health.

 Time management is like a self care calendar.
 It has the potential to impact life satisfaction more than job satisfaction.
 Consequently, this could help reduce anxiety and distress.

 An easy way to start managing your time is with time blocking.
 This time management method breaks your day into chunks, focused on one task per chunk.